Metakira/starter-hugo-academic/content/_index.md

               * 3D printing and prototyping of OpenBCI Ganglion 4channel headset for musical applications and therapy with assitance
               * Setting up of ecological soundstream with Grant smith from SoundTent
               * Accompanying and coordinating with Artists in Residence for their practice
-              * Prototyping my interactions with EMG sensors (MYOWARE)
+              * Prototyping biofeedback based interactions with EMG sensors (MYOWARE)
               * Creating motion graphics clips for VJ sets
               * Coordinated the final design and devlopment of the IMMSANE website for Yati Durant and Andre Bellmonte
+        - title: Spatial Experience designer (VOlUNTEER)
+          company: The Reading Room, Under ZKM and Befantastic
+          company_url: ''
+          company_logo: org-gc
+          location: Bangalore
+          date_start: '2021-01-01'
+          date_end: ''
+          description: |2-
+              * Conceptualized the interaction framework of a public story-access platform for a postpandemic population
+              * Devised new spatial interaction frameworks based on the Derive, Wayfinding and Paradigmatic/syntagmatic narratives

     design:
       columns: '2'
   - block: collection